sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   <tr>
     <td>Define Target Architecture Vision for Legacy Environments</td>
     <td>
     Define the target architecture vision for legacy environments to enable the transition towards BDM and the Target IT Solution Delivery Model.
 The Target Architecture Vision is to provide direction and set reasonable expectations for DevOps teams in a legacy environment.
-Its content is to provide a conceptual view of the layered architectures (presentation, integration, system/applic<a href="https://dzone.com/articles/monolith-to-microservices-using-the-strangler-patt">strangler patterns</a>
+Its content is to provide a conceptual view of the layered architectures(presentation, integration, system/applications, information/data, networking, and security) and offer project teams with reference architectures to implement<a href="https://dzone.com/articles/monolith-to-microservices-using-the-strangler-patt">strangler patterns</a>
     </td>
     <td>
     <b><i>Enterprise Architecture</i></b>